-Console main menu options
+A.2 Console main menu options

 Once turned on, the main menu displays the product name and version.
-From this menu, you can choose one of four options.
+From this menu, you can choose one of four options as follows:

 - Debug messages: This menu option turns on console status messages.
-Because this can significantly reduce performance, you should only enable debug messages when instructed to do so by Avocent Technical Support.
-When you are finished viewing the messages, press any key to exit this mode. - LDAP Debug - Reset Appliance: This menu option allows you to execute a soft reset of the MergePoint Unity switch. - Exit: This menu selection will return you to the ready prompt.
+Because this can significantly reduce performance, you should only enable debug messages when instructed to do so by Vertiv[TM] Technical Support.
+When you are finished viewing the messages, press any key to exit this mode. - LDAP Debug - Reset Appliance: This menu option allows you to execute a soft reset of the MergePoint UnityTM switch. - Exit: This menu selection will return you to the ready prompt.
 If the Console menu interface password is enabled, you must exit the Console main menu so that the next user will be prompted with the Username and Password login screen.